weiyuet/russo-ukrainian-war/README.md

 ### The Problem with Cumulative Data

 When I first started this project in May of 2022, I was merely aggregating, and visualizing data cumulatively.
 While tracking total losses reflects the massive scale of the war, its toll and costs, cumulative charts just trend "up and to the right".
 After some time, I realized I was not learning anything new from what was going on in the battlefield.
-I also could not state any conclusions to questions such as, "Should Russia be concerned about their casualty numbers, and their rate of equipment loss?".
+I also could not state any conclusions to questions such as, "Should Russia be concerned about their casualty numbers?
+Is the rate of equipment losses sustainable?".

 ### The Methodological Shift (Conflict Velocity & Probability)

-I changed the analysis from cumulative counting to analyzing conflict velocity and quantifying uncertainty with probability.
+I changed the analysis from cumulative counting to analyzing conflict velocity and quantifying uncertainty using Bayesian probability.

   - Rate-of-Change Analysis: Using daily reported casualty numbers, and calculating a 7-day rolling average to see if the offensive is intensifying or not.